Taksin's reunification of Siam: Aftermath

 Chao Phra Fang was never found and simply disappeared from history.
 Prince Damrong suggested that Chao Phra Fang might take refuge with the Burmese in Lanna to the north and might have instigated the Burmese to subsequently attack the Northern Siamese border towns of Sawankhalok in 1771 and Phichai in 1772–1773.

 Invasion of Hà Tiên

-The last of Taksin's rivals, the Cantonese merchant ruler of Hà Tiên (Banteay Mas), Mạc Thiên Tứ, threatened Taksin's newfound hegemony over Siam by repeatingly attempting to destabilize the new Thonburi Kingdom while Taksin was away from his capital.
+The last of Taksin's rivals, the Cantonese merchant ruler of Hà Tiên (Banteay Mas), Mạc Thiên Tứ, threatened Taksin's newfound hegemony over Siam by repeatedly attempting to destabilize the new Thonburi Kingdom while Taksin was away from his capital.
 In a final response, in 1771, Taksin launched a retaliatory land and naval assault on Hà Tiên, which resulted in Mo Thien Tu's flight from the island, ending the last serious threat to Taksin's conquests.

 Conclusion

 With King Taksin's attack on the port of Hà Tiên in 1771, putting its Cantonese merchant-prince to flight, King Taksin had effectively quelled the last of his rivals over his dominance of a reunified Siam.
 Taksin managed to occupy almost all of the traditional Ayutthayan territories (with the exception of the Tenasserim Coast) and temporarily captured Hà Tiên, indicating Taksin's future ambitions of expanding outside Ayutthaya's sphere of influence.
 After the Fall of Ayutthaya in 1767, Siam ran the risk of permanent fragmentation into different Thai states.
 Among the regional leaders, only Taksin made his visionary intention clear that Siam should be unified under his rulership.
 Efforts by King Taksin to expel the Burmese, subjugate the rival regimes and to unify the kingdom made sure that Siam would remain cohesive as a political and cultural entity.
 In response to the calamity of 1767, a new Siam emerged with confidence in its ability to lead the region.
 The successes enabled the Siamese sphere of influence to expand even further afield, within a decade or so.

 Burma and China finally agreed to a truce in December 1769 and the Sino-Burmese War was reluctantly put to the end.
 It took a while for the Burmese King Hsinbyushin to realize in 1772 that Siam had recovered and emerged under the new Thonburi regime as the Burmese king initiated his new campaigns to subjugate Siam.
 However, Siam proved to be more prepared in the face of Burmese invasions than it used to be previously.
 This eventually culminated in the Burmese–Siamese War (1775–1776), a war that could have destroyed Siam, according to historian Nidhi Eoseewong, and devastated the Northern Cities and Lan Na, depopulating the two regions until well into the 19th century.